nvhiii/nahi-site/about.md

 ### Occupying My Time

 - making this site
+- curating playlists
-- trying to understand my cat
+- trying to _pspsps_ all stray cats in NYC
 - what is life?

 ### Things I'm Learning or Have Learned: